johnebehr/node-user-management-system/README.md

 - Set up the Templating engine (Handlebars)
     - The default file extension for Handlebars is _.handlebars_, you'll shorten that with the _extname_ option
     - Set Handlebars as the view engine
+- Add a new directory for the Handlebar views
+    - By default Handbars looks for a directory named views
+        - will also look for another directory named layouts
+    - Add a Handlebars template that will service as the default layout: _main.hbs_
+    - Add a Handlebars template that will serve as the Homepage: _home.hbs_
+- Add a route for the first view in _app.js_
+- Start setting up the main HTML layout.